matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-**Optimistic locking** - official name of versioning strategy to prevent lost updates. **No database locking**
+- **Optimistic locking** - official name of versioning strategy to prevent lost updates. **No database locking**.

 ### Pessimistic Locking (Database locking)

-Could be user only within single transaction
+- Could be use only within single transaction.

 ```java
 EntityManager em1 = emf.createEntityManager();